 If you have a loyalty program, Klaviyo flows are a great way to remind customers about how many loyalty points they have and encourage them to come back to your site to make a purchase using their points!

 With the help of a developer, you can push customers’ loyalty points to their Klaviyo profile and then send out an email each time someone reaches a certain threshold.
 For example, you may want to send out an email anytime someone has more than $20 or $50 in loyalty points in their account.
 You could also send out an email to anyone who has over $5 in their account and has not used any of their points in the last 90 days.

 We set ours up based on different price buckets.
 In the example below, customers are shown specific products at the bottom of the email based on how many loyalty points they have in their account!

-This was actually one of the most difficult and complicated flows that we set up and it took some time to get it right, but once we did, we’ve seen great results from this.
+This was one of the most difficult and complicated flows that we set up and it took some time to get it right.
+Once we did, we saw great results.

 Learn More: Why Your eCommerce Brand Needs a Loyalty Program

 If you’re just getting started with Klaviyo, don’t let this list overwhelm you.
 It took us several years to implement all of the flows you’ve read about above!
 Make sure you start out with your abandoned cart, browse abandonment and welcome series flow, and then add on extras from there.